How a team at Google is using AI to help doctors prevent blindness in diabetics.

-'Many of the rural patients have an advanced stage of diabetic retinopathy, but they don’t know they have diabetes'
+'Many of the rural patients have an advanced stage of diabetic retinopathy, but they don’t know they are diabetics'

 Assembling the Team

 The biggest challenge with diagnosing diabetic retinopathy, however, is the sheer number of cases.
-India alone has 70 million people with diabetes who must be screened, and there just aren’t enough trained clinicians to review their retinal scans.
+India alone has 70 million diabetics who must be screened, and there just aren’t enough trained clinicians to review their retinal scans.

 But it simply isn’t feasible for specialists to open practices in rural areas where only a few patients may reside, according to Dr. R. Kim, chief medical officer at Aravind Eye Hospital in Madurai, India.
 'We need to screen them early on, when their vision is still good.
 So how do we do that?'
 Dr. Kim asks.
 'Because it’s not humanly possible to screen these 70 million.'

 If Google’s artificial intelligence could help make diagnosing diabetic retinopathy easier by accurately interpreting retinal scans, perhaps the eyesight of millions could be saved.